 Many corporate media articles more-or-less parrot the Government / NHS England position.
 This is due in part to journalists relying for the source of their 'facts' on the same 'policy experts' used by the politicians to justify their plans.
 Most of the think-tanks that you will have heard of - because they are the most commonly referenced by the media and politicians (The Adam Smith Institute, The Institute of Economic Affairs, Reform, Policy Exchange, and several others) - are free-market orientated organisations most often funded by (and therefore allied with) 'dark money'.
 Their wealthy and corporate donors are seeking 'analysis' that is favourable to their agenda in return for their donations.
 That 'analysis' provides a third-party source that is often presented as impartial 'fact', and used to shape public opinion and support government policy.
 Opaque think-tanks are both proxies for corporate lobbying and convenient sources for like-minded or lazy journalists to cite.

 One of the most frequently cited think-tanks with regard to the NHS is The Kings Fund.
 This is partly because it's sole remit is health care (having been formed in 1897 to help the poor in London access health care), and partly because it can claim to be less opaque and more 'independent' than the think-tanks mentioned above.
 However, from its own website you can see that a quarter of its funding comes from 'commercial organisations' including some corporate partners who stand to benefit from NHS privatisation, and as Open Democracy points out, it received over half-a-million-pounds from the government in 2010.
 It is therefore very hard to imagine how The King's Fund could be truly independent.
 Reports generated by The King's Fund can be contradictory, but you can be sure that it will never produce a report that flatly contradicts current Government / NHS England policy until such time that the 'cement has dried' and policy details have moved on, rendering any contradictory analysis far less inconvenient for the Government / NHS England.
 This pattern was observed by Dr Jacky Davis in her article: Don't believe the false reassurance about NHS privatisation.
 Think-tanks are 'players' in the revolving door that furthers the careers of so many government ministers and industry executives.
 The King's Fund is no exception to this.
 One of the significant moments in this ongoing process of NHS privatisation was NHS Plan 2000.
 This Act of parliament flung open the doors of the NHS to private clinical providers.
-It was co-authored by Penny Dash who previously worked for Kaiser Permanente, the U.S. Health Maintenance Organisation (HMO) that has been the inspiration for all NHS reforms since.
+It was co-authored by Penny Dash who previously worked for Kaiser Permanente, a U.S. Health Maintenance Organisation (HMO) that has been one of the vaunted models for health system transformation in England.
 Penny Dash went on to join the board of Monitor, the organisation that enforces tendering and competition in the health service, then she went on to become vice Chair of The King's Fund.

 A common trope used by corporate media is the false-flag.
 You will come across a sensational - and often true - headline, such as “NHS Plans to Close Hospitals and A&E Departments Kept Secret from the Public, Investigation Finds”, only to have the article suggest that there is no real cause for alarm.
 The above article (published after the release of the NTWND STP) is typical for its omission of the political context.
 While the article may have introduced some people to the threat of pending widespread hospital and A&E closures (like the Path to Excellence in South Tyneside), it does so while deflecting the reader from the bigger picture of NHS privatisation.
 The author - Katie Forster - refers to an NHS deficit, rather than deliberate NHS underfunding (in a publicly run and funded system there is no such thing as a deficit), with no mention of the many previous damaging and costly reorganisations, the expensive internal market, and the many other ways (such as the Private Finance Initiative) in which private corporations are syphoning billions of pounds from the NHS budget.
 The title suggests that this article is the result of an 'investigation'.
 Yet there is no analysis, only X said this, and Y said that.
 It asks no questions such as; Why is there structural underfunding?
 How do STPs fit into that picture?
 Where is democracy and the mandate for these changes?
 An attempt is made to cite The King's Fund in a critical capacity, but they are cited most effectively as a proponent of the STPs and the secrecy around them - the suggestion being that while it might have been better to find a way to 'involve' the public, the implicit direction of travel (otherwise not discussed) is fine.
 While this article and others like it are not useless, they do present a narrow and potentially misleading picture.